Erudika/paraio.org/src/monolite/partials/014-indexbased.md

 **Moved to [para-search-elasticsearch](https://github.com/erudika/para-search-elasticsearch) plugin, in v1.25.**

-When running in `embedded` mode you are actually using the `IndexBasedDAO` implementation which relies on the search index as a persistence layer.
-It uses the search index as a database.
+The `IndexBasedDAO` implementation relies on the search index as a persistence layer.
+In other words, it uses Elasticsearch as a database.

-A local Elasticsearch instance is started each time Para starts and is also stopped on `Para.destroy()`.
+A local Elasticsearch instance **must** be started so that Para can connect to it.

 See [Elasticsearch](#014-search) for more information.